1. The FSC’s concept for promoting cross-strait financial businesses

 A total of 16 banks (First Commercial Bank, Cathay United Bank, Chang Hwa Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, E.SUN Commercial Bank, CTBC Bank, Taiwan Business Bank, Bank SinoPac, Taipei Fubon Bank, Shanghai Commercial & Savings Bank, O-Bank, and Taishin International Bank) have received the FSC’s approval to set up branches or subsidiaries in Mainland China.
 In addition, 3 Mainland Chinese banks (the Bank of China, the Bank of Communications, and China Construction Bank) have established branches in Taipei.

-At the end of October 2019, all the banks (First Commercial Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, CTBC Bank, and Taiwan Business Bank) with branches in Mainland China and Taipei Fubon Bank’s subsidiary in Mainland China have been conducting comprehensive RMB business.
+At the end of March 2020, all the banks (First Commercial Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, CTBC Bank, and Taiwan Business Bank) with branches in Mainland China and Taipei Fubon Bank’s subsidiary in Mainland China are conducting comprehensive RMB business.

 Securities Investment Trust Enterprises (SITEs):